BIGJRA/BIGJRA.github.io/src/_raw/rejuv/main_ep_09.md

 !img("zcell091.png")

 Head to the left, near the first scientist you see.
 You can enter a door here and lower the water level here with a machine.
-Defeat the Muk in the way, push three pipes into place, raise the water level in the center, and talk to the machine at the top to get the *Murkwater Field Readout*!
+Grab the hidden *Toxic Orb*, defeat the Muk in the way, push three pipes into place, raise the water level in the center, and talk to the machine at the top to get the *Murkwater Field Readout*!

 ## West Gearen City